AbTrax/Render-Queue-Manager/README.md

 3. Optionally pick base source: Job output folder, Scene output folder, or a folder inferred from a chosen file.
 4. Optional node-named and custom token subfolders (`{scene} {camera} {job} {node}`).
 5. Slots with default/empty paths are renamed to `<job>_<basename>`.

+Note: The previous “Detect View Tags” utility was removed.
+Use the free‑text Extra View Tags field to specify additional tags if needed.

 ## 🔌 Extension Hooks
 Register a preprocessor to tweak the scene before each job render: